Do migrating secondaries give you migraines?

 If you are a theoretical type, you can spend endless pleasant hours dedicated to the fine art of figuring out the ideal mix of capacity, percent-full, search-field value distribution, and so on.
 This is a worthy endeavor, of course.
 But the sad thing is that your dataset, most likely, is dynamic.
 The minute you add or delete a few thousand entries, most of your glorious conclusions become invalid.

 If you are a practical type, you might just as well accept reality, bite the bullet, and periodically repack your master datasets to balance the synonym load (just as you periodically repack your detail datasets, your disc drives, or the drawers in your desk).
-If your dataset is static, you are in luck: you just repack once.
+If your dataset is static, you are in luck: you just repack once!

 Furthermore, the ventilation space has to be intelligently distributed throughout the entire dataset.